What is Cluster API Add-on Provider for Fleet (CAAPF)?

 - clusterName: docker-demo

-namespace.
+We are deploying HelmOp resource in the default namespace.
 The namespace should be the same for the CAPI Cluster for fleet to locate it.

 apiVersion: fleet.cattle.io/v1alpha1

-kind: HelmApp
+kind: HelmOp

 metadata: